-Speaking to MensVariety, she said the world was warned of the coronavirus in the year 1555.
+Speaking to MensVariety, she has stated that the world was first warned of the coronavirus in 1555.

 “None of us should be surprised at what’s happening.

 “You can only trash the planet for so long before Mother Nature fights back.”

 Many believe that Michele de Nostredame, or Nostradamus as he is more widely known as, was a prophet; who penned many visions of the future, most of which were published in Magnum Opus Les Propheties.